YXXJIA005/ds_code_challenge/README.md

    - `2.data_transform.ipynb`
    - `3.further_data_transform.ipynb`

-Please run them them in order, there will be no interaction once you run all in the notebook.
+Please run them them in order, there will be no interaction once you use the run all function in each notebook.

 ---

-## 📖 Notebook Summaries
+## Notebook Summaries

 ### Part 1 – Data Extraction (`1.data_extraction.ipynb`)
 - Retrieves **H3 level-8 geospatial data** directly from the **H3 level-10 GeoJSON** file on S3 using **AWS S3 Select** for efficient querying.